-- 2.20 Where deposits are held directly with banks, a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required. - 2.21 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.22 No off-balance sheet vehicles are permitted.
+- 2.20 Where deposits are held directly with Banks, a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required. - 2.21 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.22 No off-balance sheet vehicles are permitted.

-- 3.1 The Fund can carry out investment through the States of Jersey Common Investment Fund - 3.2 Until the Alternative Investments Class pools are operational, monies will be invested in the cash/bond investment pools.
+- 3.1 The Fund can carry out investment through the Common Investment Fund. - 3.2 The Alternative Investment class currently includes only Property Pools, until the full anticipated range of alternative pools are operational, monies allocated to alternatives, not invested in the Property Pools, will be invested in existing asset classes.